 Visualize an arrow.
 You can see the sharp point of the arrow on one end, the part that hits its target.
 The other end has feathers.
-When an arrow is flying toward its target, the sharp point is directed at the target and the feathers point to the arrow sender.
+When an arrow is flying toward its target, the sharp point is directed at the target while the feathers point directly back at the arrow sender.

-An example: Someone might call me and say “Last week’s blog was useless.”
+An example: Someone might call me and say “Last week’s event you organized for our building was a flop.”
 Trust me, that would be an arrow for me!
 That feedback may have been intended to be helpful, but at this point, the feedback is of no value.
-The natural response is to shoot an arrow back, “That’s funny, I didn’t know you could read!”
-I could do that, but trust me, then arrows would be flying back and forth, with one insult after another, and neither of us would feel good.
+The natural response is to shoot an arrow back, “That’s funny, I didn’t hear you offer any great ideas for an event!”
+I could do that, but trust me, then arrows would be flying back and forth, with one insult after another, and neither of us would feel good nor learn anything valuable.

-I could, however; Focus on the Feathers (the person who shot the arrow) and say “What didn’t you like about last week’s blog?”
+I could, however; Focus on the Feathers (the person who shot the arrow) and say “What kinds of events d yu enjoy most?”
+Or, “What didn’t you like about the event?”
 By keeping a calm voice, and asking a question that tests my understanding of what was said, much of the pain of the arrow is defused.
-The person might then reply, “Well I didn’t get the tennis analogy.
-I don’t play tennis so it wasn’t meaningful for me”.
-Ahh, now that is valuable feedback for me and worth my consideration for writing future blogs.
+The person might then reply, “Well by the time I got home from work, the party was almost over.
+Further, I hardly knew anyoe there and felt out of place.
+Ah, now that is valuable feedback for me and worth my consideration for organizing future events,

-I have noted that sometimes someone sends us an arrow, and we do not shoot one right back.
+I have noticed that sometimes someone sends us an arrow, and we do not shoot one right back.
 Instead, we hold on to the bad feelings…for a while at least.
 Sooner or later, an innocent person comes along, and wham, we shoot an arrow at her.
 Arrows are like that.
-We sometimes store arrows, not dealing with them or confronting the sender as the arrows occur and then, when we have had it up to our necks with criticism, we explode.
+We sometimes store arrows, not dealing with them or confronting the sender as the arrows occur and then, when we have had it up to our necks with criticism, we explode, often on someone who least expects it, or deserves it!

 Focus on the Feathers.